mnieber/dodo-commands/doc/how-it-works.rst

 #. the foo.py script is found and run with the --bar option

-#. the foo.py script reads the project configuration and does some operation on the project (such as deleting all build results in ~/projects/FooBar/build/debug)
+#. the foo.py script can access the project configuration and does some operation on the project (such as deleting all build results in ~/projects/FooBar/build/debug)

 Activating a project
 ====================